FirstLegoLeague/launcher/docs/userguide.md

 ## Log files

 The software records activities in logfiles.
 When reporting a bug please attach these logs.
-The logs may be collected into a .ZIP file by pressing the `Save debug data`/`Save logs` button at the bottom of the app `About` screen.
+The logs may be collected into a .ZIP file by pressing the `Save debug data` button at the bottom of the TMS app `About` screen.
+Please email the .ZIP file to FLL-TMS-Support@firstinspires.org or attach it to the support ticket.

 Logging should be set to DEBUG.